-Program of Study
+Programs of Study

 Students often change the direction of their career and educational plans.
-Students should update their Program of Study in Student Services each time they make a change so that all college information is up to date.
+Students should update their Program of Study each time they make a change so that all college information is up to date.
+Go to www.ncmich.edu/registrar/form.php.

-Degree/Curriculum Plan
+Degree Completion Plan